 Many hotels offer comprehensive assistance to couples planning their destination wedding in Grenada.

-For more information contact your hotel or visit the wedding portal at Pure Grenada to learn more about top wedding venues, recommended wedding consultants and service providers.
+For more information contact your hotel to learn more about top wedding venues, recommended wedding consultants and service providers.
 Alternatively, visit your nearest Grenada embassy or consulate for more information

 Please note: while accurate at time of publication this information is for guidance purposes only and liable to change without notice.
 Please check with your wedding planner at your resort of choice or the relevant embassy of the country in which you intend to marry for up-to-date details before your wedding.